 Dr. Dixon serves as the director of Public Health Informatics and research scientist at the Regenstrief Institute’s Center for Biomedical Informatics.
 He is also professor of epidemiology at the Indiana University (IU) Richard M. Fairbanks School of Public Health.
 In addition, Dr. Dixon serves as an Investigator in Residence at the Center on Health Information and Communication, which is part of the Health Services Research & Development Service at the U.S. Department of Veterans Affairs.

-Dr. Dixon’s research focuses on applying informatics methods and tools to improve population health in clinical as well as public health organizations.
-His work leverages clinical and administrative data in electronic health records to measure population health, better understand the determinants of health, examine information flow in the health system, and improve outcomes in individuals and populations.
+Dr. Dixon’s research focuses on applying informatics methods and solutions to improve population health in clinical as well as public health organizations.
+Leveraging large-scale clinical and administrative data from information systems, Dr. Dixon engineers solutions to measure population health, better understand the determinants of health, optimize information and work flow, enhance surveillance of disease and injury, and improve outcomes, especially among vulnerable populations.
 Dr. Dixon teaches informatics courses to future clinical as well as public health leaders, and he regularly mentors junior faculty and researchers in informatics, public health, and health services.